pgeu/pgeu-system/docs/confreg/registrations.md

    same rules as all other invoices.
 1. Once this invoice is paid, all registrations are confirmed at the same time.
 Each attendee receives the confirmation email.
-    * If a community account exists for a user registered this way, this account is automatically connected by matching the email address, and this user can access their registration page as normal.
+    * If an account exists for a user registered this way, this account is automatically connected by matching the email address, and this user can access their registration page as normal.
-    * If no account exists, the user is sent an email with a token-link that allows them to connect it to a different community account, regardless of email address matching.
+    * If no account exists, the user is sent an email with a token-link that allows them to connect it to a different account, regardless of email address matching.
 The attendee can also create a new account at this point.

 The system for multiple payments is automatically disabled once the